 It was a quick email exchange that will save me hundreds of dollars in the future — but it never would have happened if I’d been too scared to broach the subject.

-Just because you’re charging your existing clients $50 an hour doesn’t mean this has to be your freelance rate for all of your clients.
-If you find yourself negotiating with a new client, ask for a higher rate than your current ones to see if they recognize your value.
+JJust because you’re charging your existing clients $50 an hour doesn’t mean this has to be your freelance rate for all of your clients.
+If you find yourself negotiating with a new client, ask for a higher rate than your current one to see if they recognize your value.
 Best case scenario, you’ll receive a contract that pays you far more than your other assignments — giving you the confidence to raise your rates in future negotiations.
 Worst case, the client turns you down — but you’ll still have your existing clients, so you’ll be doing well.

 Incidentally, collecting different wages from different employers does mean you’ll want to invest in some bookkeeping software.
 See how Moxie can help.